Jane Koomar

-Jane Audry Koomar (1954 – February 24, 2013) was a 20th- and 21st-century American scholar, educator, occupational therapist, developmental psychologist and author.
+Jane Audry Koomar (1954 – February 24, 2013) was an American scholar, educator, occupational therapist, developmental psychologist and author.
 She co-founded OTA–Watertown, an occupational therapy-focused organization, in 1983.
 Today, now known as OTA The Koomar Center, it is the world's largest organization of its kind.

-She was president of both OTA–Watertown and its offshoot, the SPIRAL Foundation.
+She was president of both OTA–Watertown and its related endeavor, the SPIRAL Foundation.

 Koomar also had over twenty works published, including Answers to Questions Teachers Ask About Sensory Integration.

 Early life and education

 Koomar was born in Lakewood, Ohio, to Michael and Audry Koomar.

 In her teenage years, she started a daycare-style babysitting service for families in her neighborhood.

 Koomar received a bachelor's degree in occupational therapy from Ohio State University.
 This was followed by a master's degree and PhD in developmental psychology at Boston University.
 She was also an assistant professor in occupational therapy.

 She also studied under Anna Jean Ayres and Ginny Scardinia.